 Have you ever implemented a function that has to stop its execution after certain period of time?
 It is not as easy as it sounds, is it?
-I had to develop such functionality for a customer who had a requirement that one activity shouldn’t take more than 180 seconds to execute.
-There are two approaches […]
+Working at a custom software development company, I had to develop such timeout function in Python for a customer who had a requirement that one activity shouldn’t take more than 180 seconds to execute.
+This type of challenge is more common than you might think - whether you're enforcing SLA commitments, managing cloud costs, or preventing cascading failures in distributed systems.

-Implementing timeout function with thread:
+Implementing Python timeout function with thread

-In order to implement the timeout function, we need one thread to execute the function and another to watch the time that it takes.
-When the time is over only the second thread knows it.
-If we could simply kill the function thread everything would work as expected but since they share the same execution context, we can’t.
-Threads can’t be killed so what we can do is to signal the other thread that it should stop.
-The drawback of this approach is that it can’t be used in all the cases.
+The drawback of this approach, however, is that it can’t be used in all the cases.
 For example if we are using an external library inside that function, the execution might be stuck in a code that we don’t have access to.
 In this case we can’t guarantee that the function will stop exactly after the given period.
 But in most of the cases this approach is enough.
 In the first thread (the one that executes the function) we have to make regular checks if the time is over.
 We can use the Event object from the threading module in Python 3 to send a signal from one thread to another.
 Here is an example:

 Example: